New Hampshire: Economy

 The state's budget in FY2018 was $5.97 billion, including $1.79 billion in federal funds.
-The state has a property tax (subject to municipal control) but no broad sales tax or income tax.
-The state does have narrower taxes on meals, lodging, vehicles, and business income; and has tolls on some expressways.
-Though there is no broad-based state tax, local jurisdictions have the U.S.'s 8th-highest property taxes as of a 2019 ranking by the Tax Foundation.
-However, the state's overall tax burden is relatively low; in 2010 New Hampshire ranked 8th-lowest among states in combined average state and local tax burden.
+The state has a property tax (subject to municipal control) but no sales or income tax.
+The state does have narrower taxes on meals, lodging, vehicles, and business income; it has tolls on some expressways.
+In 2025, the state was ranked third-best on the Tax Competitiveness Index created by the Tax Foundation.

 According to the Energy Information Administration, New Hampshire's energy consumption and per capita energy consumption are among the lowest in the country.
-The Seabrook Station Nuclear Power Plant, near Portsmouth, is the largest individual electrical generating unit on the New England power grid and provided 57% of New Hampshire's electricity generation in 2017.
-Power generation from wind power increased strongly in 2012 and 2013, but remained rather flat for the next ten years at around 4% of consumption.
-In 2016, 2017 and at least 2019–2022, New Hampshire obtained more of its electricity generation from wind power than from coal-fired power plants.
-Hydroelectric power and biomass are other important renewable resources in the state.
-New Hampshire was a net exporter of electricity, exporting 63 e12BTU.
+The Seabrook Station Nuclear Power Plant is the largest individual electrical generating unit on the New England power grid and provided 56% of New Hampshire's electricity generation in 2024.
+Natural gas accounted for around 25% of the state's electricity generation, while renewables, including hydroelectric power, biomass, wind, and solar supplied around 17%.
+Coal and petroleum sources account for around 1% of the total electricity generation in New Hampshire.
+New Hampshire is a net exporter of electricity and in 2024 it exported 10,913,961 megawatthours (MWh) of electricity.

 New Hampshire's residential electricity use is low compared with the national average, in part because demand for air conditioning is low during the generally mild summer months and because few households use electricity as their primary energy source for home heating.
 Nearly half of New Hampshire households use fuel oil for winter heating, which is one of the largest shares in the United States.
-New Hampshire has potential for renewable energies like wind power, hydroelectricity, and wood fuel.

-The (preliminary) seasonally unemployment rate in April 2019 was 2.4% based on a 767,500 person civilian workforce with 749,000 people in employment.
-New Hampshire's workforce is 90% in nonfarm employment, with 18% employed in trade, transportation, and utilities; 17% in education and health care; 12% in government; 11% in professional and business services; and 10% in leisure and hospitality.
+The (preliminary) seasonally unemployment rate in November 2025 was 3.0% based on a 774,900 person civilian workforce with 751,300 people in employment.